ncatlab/nlab-content/pages/11692.md

 ## Idea

-The Albanese variety $Alb(X)$ of a projective [[algebraic variety]] $X$ with a chosen basepoint is the universal way of turning this pointed variety into an [[abelian variety]].
+The Albanese variety $Alb(X)$ of a [[projective variety|projective]] [[algebraic variety]] $X$ with a chosen basepoint is the universal way of turning this pointed variety into an [[abelian variety]].
 Moreover, the Albanese variety of the Albanese variety is the Albanese variety.
 Thus, taking the Albanese variety defines an [[idempotent monad]] on the category of pointed projective algebraic varieties.

 ## Definition